Bermuda Triple Crown Billfish Championship 2023

 The Bermuda Triple Crown consists of three tournaments which are all fished during the month of July.
 Not only does this coincide with the time that the biggest fish are thought to be here, but it also allows visiting boats a chance to return to safer harbours in advance of hurricane season.
 Among the various local tournaments that comprise the Bermuda Triple Crown, something close to one million dollars is up for grabs.

-Prior to the actual commencement of the Triple Crown, there is the Bermuda Release Cup, a family-friendly two-day event that concentrates on releasing billfish and is designed to encourage participation in the major events that follow.
+Prior to the actual commencement of the Triple Crown, there is the Bermuda Release Cup, a family-friendly three-day event that concentrates on releasing billfish and is designed to encourage participation in the major events that follow.

 The modified-release format means that all fish under the minimum weight (in this case, 500 pounds) are released.
 Each release scores a fixed number of points, for example, 500 for a blue marlin.
 Fish that are landed and weighed score one point per pound.
 This can lead to some rather strategic decision-making because a quick release and 500 points may be expedient over boating a fish and then having it just clear the minimum by a few pounds or, worse luck, failing to make the minimum—thus incurring a substantial penalty.
 Smaller billfish species such as white marlin also score points but far fewer than blue marlin.